Existence of a Phase Transition in Harmonic Activation and Transport: Proof of Theorem

 \end{proposition}

 The proof of Proposition \ref{inf xi} will comprise several sections, and we dedicate the next section to a discussion of the proof strategy.
-For now, we assume it and use it to prove Theorem \ref{fate}.
+For now, we assume this proposition and Theorem~\ref{thm form dot}, and use them to prove Theorem \ref{fate}.